JunMa11/CVPR-MedSegFMCompetition/README.md

  Foundation Models for Biomedical Image Segmentation

 ## Evaluation
-# CVPR25 Segment Anything in Medical Images on a Laptop Challenge - Evaluation Script

 The evaluation script `CVPR25_iter_eval.py` evaluates Docker submissions for the **CVPR25 Segment Anything in Medical Images on a Laptop Challenge** using an iterative refinement approach.